 Isabella Stewart Gardner Museum

-One of the most unique and beautiful art museums I’ve ever been to, the building is reminiscent of a 15th century Venetian palace.
-Also, a daring art theft happened here in 1990 – you can read more about it here.
+one of the most unique and beautiful art museums I’ve ever been to.
+Aside from the art, the building is reminiscent of xxx.
+Also, a daring art theft happened here in

 Museum of Fine Arts